us0p/interview_preparation/aws/mashup.md

 for remediation.
 You can also configure AWS Lambda functions to take remediation steps automatically in response to GuardDuty’s security findings.

+## Cloud Watch
+Web service that enables monitoring and managing of various metrics and the possibility to configure alarm and actions based on data from those metrics.

+## CloudTrail
+Records API calls for your account.
+The recorded information includes the indentity of the API caller, the time of the API call, the source IP address of the API caller, and more.

+## Trusted Advisor
+Web service that inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.
+It compares its findings to AWS best practices in five gategories:
+1. cost optmization
+2. performance
+3. security
+4. fault tolerance
+5. service limits

+## AWS Free Tier
+Enables you to begin using certain services without having to worry about incurring costs for the specified period.
+Three types of offers are abailable:
+- Always free, for example, AWS Lambda allows 1 million free requests and up to 3.2 million seconds of compute time per month.
+- 12 Months free following your initial sign-up date to AWS.
+- Trials, short term offers that start from the date you activate a particular service.
+The length of each trial might vary by number of days or the amount of usage in the service.

+## How AWS pricing works
+- **Pay for what you use:** For each service, you pay for exatcly the amount of resources that yyou actually use, without requiring long-term contracts or complex licensing.
+- **Pay less when you reserve:** Some services offer reservation options that provide a significant discount compared to On-Demand instance pricing.
+- **Pay less with volume-based discounts when you use more:** Some services offer tiered pricing, so the per-unit cost is incrementally lower with increased usage.

+## AWS Pricing Calculator
+Lets you explore AWS services and create an estimate for the cost of your use cases on AWS.
+You can organize your AWS estimates by groups that you define.
+A group can reflect how your company is organized, such as providing estimates by cost center.

+## Consolidated billing
+AWS Organizations provides the option for consolidated billing, which is a feature that enables you to receive a single bill for all AWS accounts in your organization.
+By consolidating, you can easily track the combined costs of all the linked accounts in your organization.
+The default maximum number of accounts allowed for an organization is 4, but you can contact AWS Support to increase your quota.

+## AWS Budgets
+Lets you create budgets to plan your service usage, service costs, and instance reservations.
+The information in AWS Budget updates three times a day.
+You can also set custom alerts when your usage exceeds (or is forecasted to exceed) the budgeted amount.

+## AWS Cost Explorer
+A tools that lets you visualize, understand, and manage your AWS costs and usage over time.
+It provides a default report of the costs and usage for your top five cost-accruing AWS services.
+You can apply custom filters and groups to analyze your data.

+## AWS Support
+A group of four different support plans that help you troubleshoot issues, lower costs, and efficiently use AWS services.
+- Basic: Free
+- Developer
+- Business
+- Enterprise On-Ramp
+- Enterprise

+The enterprise On-Ramp and enterprise support plans include access to a **Technical Account Manager (TAM)**

+## AWS Marketplace
+Is a digital catalog that includes thousands of software listings from independent software vendors.
+You can use it to find, test and buy software that runs on AWS.